eimajtrebor/hugo-blog-starter/README.md

 ### Initialise the project

+- Edit the config/_default/module.json if you want a different theme.
 - Initialise the project as a Hugo module.
 - Pull any submodules into the project (such as the theme).
 - Create a package.json using the Hugo module npm command.